Oslandia/workshop-3d/data/02_integrate.md

 Create and populate the database
 --------------------------------

-To facilitate the connexion to the database, we will use a *.pgpass* file, which allow us to store username and password, so as not having to type it each time.
+To facilitate the connection to the database, we will use a *.pgpass* file, which allows us to store username and password, so as not having to type it each time.
 The file must be protected.

     echo "localhost:5432:*:pggis:pggis" > ~/.pgpass
     chmod 600 ~/.pgpass